deeplook/sparklines/README.rst

 Please note that the samples below might look a little funky (misaligned or even colored) in some browsers, but it should be totally fine when you print this in your terminal, Python or IPython session or your Python IDE of choice.
-The following images shows better what you should expect than the copied sample code thereafter:
+Figure 2 below might sshow better what you should expect than the copied sample code thereafter:

 .. figure:: https://raw.githubusercontent.com/deeplook/sparklines/master/example_python.png